eesmer/CyberSecurity-Glossary/security-policies.md

 - Moving the system into a DMZ to enforce network isolation
 - Closing all unused ports completely
 - Analyzing all possible threats against the service still exposed via open ports

+In some cases, system updates cannot be applied immediately.
+In Linux server environments, both distribution diversity and application heterogeneity often prevent the development of a unified and practical update strategy.

+Similarly, while Windows systems do not suffer from distribution fragmentation, they still present a different challenge:
+**Operating system updates and application/service updates are managed separately**.
+This separation creates difficulties when trying to apply full-stack updates.

+In order to perform a comprehensive and synchronized patching process:
+- OS-level and application-level updates must align in terms of **vendor support**
+- Published patches must be compatible in both **version** and **release timeline**

+Unfortunately, this alignment depends not only on the vendor’s roadmap, but also on the organization’s internal **software development and maintenance discipline**.
+Application patches, in particular, are often tied to development cycles and are therefore delayed or decoupled from OS-level updates.

+This disconnect becomes one of the **biggest obstacles** in meeting security requirements and complying with industry regulations.
+A structured and disciplined update lifecycle is essential — including planning, testing, deployment, and fallback strategies.

+However, if any of these factors cannot be satisfied in practice, the environment must be protected using **compensating controls or architectural alternatives**.

+Examples include:
+- Placing a firewall (WAF, IPS) in front of the system that cannot be updated
+- Applying local software firewall rules and strict access restrictions
+- Isolating the system into a DMZ environment
+- Closing all ports except those strictly required for service delivery
+- Thoroughly analyzing every possible exposure on the remaining open service port